 By Rick Steves and Steve Smith

-In France, if you have time for only one stop in Brittany, make it the ancient riverfront city of Dinan.
-It's about four hours west of Paris by train and one from Mont St-Michel, but it seems a world away.
-You'll awake to the sound of roosters.
+If you have time for only one stop in Brittany, the photogenic peninsula in France's far northwest, make it the ancient riverfront city of Dinan.
+By train it's less than four hours west of Paris and two from Mont St-Michel, but it seems a world away.

-Dinan's historic commercial center, Place des Merciers, is lined with picturesque half-timbered and arcaded buildings.
-The structures date from the time when property taxes were based on the square footage of your ground floor.
-To provide shelter from both the taxes and the rain, buildings started with small ground floors, then expanded outward into upper floors, with roofs that nearly touched their neighbors'.
-In medieval times, shopkeepers would sell their goods in front of their homes under the shelter of their leaning walls.
-After a disastrous 18th-century fire, a law required that the traditional thatch be replaced by safer slate.
+The heart of Dinan's historic center is Place des Merciers, still lined with picturesque half-timbered buildings, many sporting ground-floor wooden porches.
+They date from the time when property taxes were based on the square footage of the ground floor.
+Medieval shopkeepers started with small ground floors, then expanded outward into upper floors, while selling their goods in front of their homes under the shelter of their leaning walls.
+On some of Dinan's narrower lanes, the roofs lean out across the street far enough to nearly touch.

 Between Place des Merciers and the town walls stands the quirky St. Sauveur Basilica.
 It's gangly and terribly asymmetrical, inside and out, having been built in many stages over the centuries (its oldest parts date back nearly a thousand years).
 Inside, an old wood balcony above the entry heaves under the weight of its organ, while striking modern stained-glass windows beautifully light the nave.

 The strollable parts of Dinan's stout, mile-long ramparts are like an elevated parkway, and lined by private gardens.
 Given a chance to replace their venerable walls with a wide, modern boulevard, the people of Dinan chose instead to keep their slice of history (and the traffic congestion that comes with it).